-Helping To Address Trauma During Addiction Treatment
+EMDR to Address Trauma During Addiction Treatment

 Using EMDR to Cope With Trauma and Stress

-Studies About the Benefits of EMDR
+Studies Show the Benefits of EMDR

 In one study, van der Kolk had several individuals go through EMDR sessions.
 Before the sessions, the PET scans showed a brain in a trauma state.
 After the EMDR sessions, the brain appeared normal when the client was bringing to mind the same stressful event.
 The memory was no longer held as a traumatic memory but as a normal, processed memory.